 What's more, technology has been rapidly adapting to provide companies with support when implementing these changes.
 A freelancer hiring strategy is now more attainable than ever.

 Here at the Freelancer Club, we work with companies of all shapes and sizes to help them develop a freelancer recruitment strategy.

 We provide them with all the necessary tools and functionality they need to regain control of and organise their freelancer recruitment process, so that it complements and works in tandem with existing setups and policies, in a centralised and streamlined way.

 In fact, companies are beginning to realise that recruiting freelancers is a lower risk alternative to building and developing their companies and in some cases have moved to a fully distributed model.

-If you’d like us to give you a hand with your freelancer recruitment process, we’d love to hear from you.
+If you’d like us to review your current freelancer recruitment process or need tips on how to develop a strong freelancer hiring strategy from scratch, we’d love to hear from you.
 Get in touch and tell us about your requirements, a member of our team will be in touch to discuss how we can help.